 \section{Introduction}

 Large transformer-based language models (LMs) are widely used for tasks such as text generation, question answering, and code completion~\citep{workshop2023bloom176bparameteropenaccessmultilingual, groeneveld-etal-2024-olmo, grattafiori2024llama3herdmodels, hui2024qwen2}.
 However, how these models internally represent linguistic information remains an active research area.
-Prior work suggests a hierarchical organization where different layers specialize in capturing distinct levels of linguistic structure, from surface features to syntax and semantics~\citep{jawahar-etal-2019-bert, tenney-etal-2019-bert, rogers-etal-2020-primer}.

-But these studies focus only on first-generation LMs such as \texttt{BERT} and \texttt{GPT-2}~\citep{devlin-etal-2019-bert, radford2019language}.
-Since then, language technology has transformed dramatically - today's models are far larger, trained on much more data, and adapted through extensive post-training procedures~\citep{brown2020languagemodelsfewshotlearners, groeneveld-etal-2024-olmo, lambert2025tulu3pushingfrontiers}.
-We ask: how do modern LMs encode linguistic structure, and how do these representations differ from those in earlier models?
+Prior work suggests a hierarchical organization where different layers specialize in capturing distinct levels of linguistic structure~\citep{jawahar-etal-2019-bert, tenney-etal-2019-bert, rogers-etal-2020-primer}.
+However, these studies focus only on first-generation LMs such as \texttt{BERT} and \texttt{GPT-2}~\citep{devlin-etal-2019-bert, radford2019language}.
+Since then, language technology has transformed dramatically --- today's models differ in architecture (encoder-only, decoder-only, encoder-decoder), pretraining objectives (masked vs.~causal language modeling), training data volume (billions vs.~trillions of tokens), and post-training adaptation~\citep{brown2020languagemodelsfewshotlearners, groeneveld-etal-2024-olmo, lambert2025tulu3pushingfrontiers}.
+We ask: where and how do modern LMs encode lexical identity and inflectional morphology, and how do these representations vary with model scale and architecture?